Real-Lamafps/I3wm-Dracula-theme-dotfiles/README.md

 # I3wm-Dracula-theme-dotfiles

-This is all my config files for Dracula theme I3wm.
+This is all my config files i use on my i3wm desktop.

-26.03.24